alt-magick/WAV-Editor/README.md

 This program creates a spread sheet made up of each sample in a wav file.

+Currently only 8-bit PCM WAV files are supported.

 To convert a WAV file into CSV type:

 wav2data.exe file.wav output.csv